Wrongful Termination Attorneys in San Diego

 Experienced Workplace & Employment Lawyers

 Examples of unlawful employment discrimination include age, race, gender identity, and mental and physical disability discrimination.
 Regardless of the reason for termination, discrimination is against the law, and you deserve to fight for your rights as an employee in California.
-Our employment lawyers also fight all forms of workplace harassment, including racial, sexual, and gender identity harassment.
+Our wrongful termination lawyers also fight all forms of workplace harassment, including racial, sexual, and gender identity harassment.

 Employees with disabilities are protected by a complex combination of state, federal and local regulations, including the California Fair Employment and Housing Act (FEHA) and the federal Americans with Disabilities Act (ADA).